-Over the past one year, the trucking industry has witnessed tremendous changes when it comes to the manner in which they operate and the kind of trucks that are making their way to the market spaces.
+Over the past year, the trucking industry has witnessed tremendous changes when it comes to the manner in which they operate and the kind of trucks that are making their way to the market spaces.
 In the United States alone, the industry has witnessed its ups and downs during the year, all of which have impacted the overall production and development within this space.
-There have been numerous things that have impacted the manner in which the industry has functioned and there have been numerous elements that have changed the way work is received within this industry.
-With us being so close to 2021 it is time to take a look at some of the trends that are likely to surface in the coming year to see how they would truly impact the industry.
+There have been numerous things that have impacted the manner in which the industry has functioned, and there have been numerous elements that have changed the way work is received within this industry.
+With us being so close to 2021, it is time to take a look at some of the trends that are likely to surface in the coming year to see how they would truly impact the industry.

 1. Carrier Bankruptcy

 Over the past few months, several large and small trucking companies have closed their doors for business due to harsh market conditions prevalent within this industry.
 Currently, at least three thousand truckers are unemployed due to the closing down of these companies, leading to a growing number of unemployed people.
 One of the reasons for this is also because of the shortage of movement of goods.
 Retail companies are moving fewer goods from one place to another, causing many trucking companies to lose out because of lack of work.
 This has resulted in them going under, causing a drop in profitability within this industry.
 The trend is not likely to change in the coming year unless there is a large spike in the retail industry and a significant increase in freight flow.